 COVID-19-related tax credits.
 If you were unable to work because you or a family member contracted the coronavirus or quarantined, you may be eligible for a qualified sick leave or family leave tax credit under the Families First Coronavirus Response Act.

 Unemployment benefits.
 People who are self-employed may file for unemployment benefits if they have lost their source of income because of COVID-19.
 These benefits are taxable as income.
 If you received unemployment compensation, you must report it on your tax returns.
 The agency paying your benefits will mail you a 1099-G form with the total benefits you received in 2020.

 In most cases, self-employment income and expenses are reported on a Schedule C. The net profit, after expenses, of Schedule C income is then reported on your federal tax return.
 It is the responsibility of the taxpayer to keep track of all their sources of income, even if the source does not report it to you or to the IRS.

 In addition to regular income taxes on your profits, you’ll also be subject to the self-employment tax.
 This is the Social Security and Medicare tax paid by those who are not employed by someone else.
 Anyone who has total self-employment income in excess of $400 per year is required to file a Schedule SE and pay self-employment taxes.

 Military spouses may report self-employment income just like their regular income, using the state they are permitted to claim for purposes of taxation.

 Self-employment can bring tax questions.
-Military OneSource MilTax offers 100% free online tax preparation and e-filing software, as well as telephone consultations with a tax professional that understands the unique needs of military families.
+Military OneSource MilTax offers free online tax preparation and e-filing software, as well as free telephone consultations with a tax professional who understands the special needs of military families.
 With MilTax, there are no hidden surprises.